iotaledger/iota-names/packages/discord/README.md

 # Discord package

-A package that allows discord member loyalty for SuiNS
+A package that allows discord member loyalty for IOTANS

 ## Testnet